-States in general, even-perhaps especially-democracies, have little difficulty in establishing the basic elements of antiterrorist action.
-Although governments are nowadays more likely to come under public pressure to 'do something' rather than to take a minimalist line, they possess some freedom in deciding whether to adopt an essentially legal approach or to step outside the law.
-While it is rare to go direct to action like Israel's policy of assassinating those it identifies as terrorists, the option of modifying the law is a tempting one.
+States in general, even - perhaps especially - democracies, have little difficulty in establishing the basic elements of antiterrorist action.
+Although governments are nowadays more likely to come under public pressure to 'do something' rather than to take a minimalist line, they have a fair bit of freedom in deciding whether to adopt an essentially legal approach or to step outside the law.
+While it is rare to go direct to action like Israel's policy of assassinating those it holds to be terrorists, the option of modifying the law is a tempting one.
 Special emergency laws, for instance, which may restrict or abrogate civil liberties in order to provide the security forces with greater powers of surveillance, search, or detention of suspects, have often been rapidly enacted in the wake of terrorist attacks, without much parliamentary or public opposition.